 What is the average starting salary for a Dietetic Technician?

-This salary calculation worksheet for U.S. Dietitic Technicians, Registered (DTRs) is based on a statistical model developed with data from ADA's Compensation and Benefits Survey of the Dietetics Profession 2011, conducted and analyzed for the ADA by Readex Research.
-The DTR model was estimated from responses of 583 full-time DTRs with an hourly wage in the range of $9.70 to $38.50 (roughly $20,000 to $80,000 annualized).
+This salary calculation worksheet for U.S. dietetic Technicians, Registered (DTRs) is based on a statistical model developed with data from the Compensation and Benefits Survey of the Dietetics Profession 2013, conducted and analyzed for the Academy of Nutrition and Dietetics by Readex Research.
+The DTR model was estimated from responses of 571 full-time DTRs with an hourly wage in the range of $11.00 to $43.00 (roughly $23,000 to $89,000 annualized).

-How successful have Tri-C Dietetic Technology Graduates been in finding jobs in the field of dietetics?
+How sccessful have Tri-C Dietetic Technology Graduates been in finding jobs in the field of dietetics?

 Most graduates who have wanted to be employed in the field of dietetics have been offered a job.
 Many begin work within three months of graduation.
 Job opportunities typically occur in hospitals, food service, long term care facilities and community nutrition programs.